VOBREDIMET Design Framework

 Solar panels and wind mills.

 Would it be possible to totally eliminate the need to buy electricity to the house and car with 15000-20000€ investment?
 What would be the best way to do that?
-In the above analysis the conclusion was that only a big enough windmill (10 kW nominal power) and more batteries could be a solution.
+In the above analysis the conclusion was that only a big enough windmill (10 kW nominal power) and more batteries could be a realistic solution.
 It also shows that 20000€ most probably would not be enough.
 We also noted that a big industrial windmill is half the price relative to power generation – probably much less because they are located in optimal location and high enough to reach the winds.
 What if we made an investment in a tiny piece of an industrial windmill to cover our external electricity need?
 The investment would even pay a part of the cost we have in charging the car.

 Experiences with the “Mobile battery pack” (September 2023)